 Ketosis Breath: When Your Diet Affects Your Oral Health

-If you've noticed that you have keto breath and you still want to continue your keto diet, consider some of these methods to deal with the smell:
+The best way to get rid of keto breath is to stop the diet.
+Because the scent you're giving off is coming from your lungs, practicing good oral hygiene (which is always a good idea regardless of diet) will simply be covering up the smell, not fixing it.
+If you've noticed that you have keto breath and you still want to continue your diet, consider some of these methods to deal with the smell:

 - Chew sugar-free gum to help stimulate saliva and freshen your breath.